Rugby union in the Soviet Union: Governing bodies and administration

 Lastly, there was the CSKA (Central Army Sports Club), which administered rugby in garrisons throughout the Soviet Union and was centrally rather than nationally controlled.
 For children, there were the Sports schools (ДЮСШ), but these tended to concentrate more on Olympic sports, and neglected rugby.

 Equipment and amenities came from the state's Glavsportprom, and the state sports publishing agency was Sovetsky Sport.
 Dinamo was the biggest sports manufacturer, and had many retail sports shops; its profits were ploughed back into the organisation.

 The RFUSSR was founded in 1936, and re-established in 1968, the Rugby Federation of the USSR was founded.
 Over the years, the various rugby unions of each of the SSRs were set up - most of the national governing bodies of the Soviet successor states can trace themselves back to these.

 In the latter years of the USSR, Soviet rugby also affiliated to two international bodies.
-In 1975, the RFUSSR became a member of FIRA-AER, which was then the largest rugby governing body in the world.Everyman's, p221 This was followed, just over a decade later by membership of the International Rugby Football Board.
+In 1975, the RFUSSR became a member of FIRA-AER, which was then the largest rugby governing body in the world.
+This was followed, just over a decade later by membership of the International Rugby Football Board.